dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.5.1 =
+* Fix: Fake shares not added after latest update
+* Fix: Do not collect shares if page is previewed.
+Fixes an issue where shares from a post are collected from the main page, resulting in wrong share counts

 = 3.5.0 =
-* New: Tested up to WordPress 4.9.3
+* New: Tested up to WordPress 4.9.5
 * New: Improved share count aggregation
-* New: Add rel="noopener" to all network buttons and remove the target="_blank" attribute
+* New: Add rel="noopener" to all network buttons
 * Tweak: Remove opt-in notice
 * Tweak: Remove rate limit notice
 * Fix: Calls to networks api are still made when sharecount is disabled